resources

 Family members are defined as:

-• a biological, adopted, foster, or stepchild of the covered employee, or child for whom the covered employee has legal or physical custody or guardianship, or for whom the covered employee stands in loco parents;
+• A biological, adopted, foster, or stepchild of the covered employee, or child for whom the covered employee has legal or physical custody or guardianship, or for whom the covered employee stands in loco parentis;

 Next Steps